- CIT Bank vs Ally Bank : Which is Better? - June 3, 2020

 - No rewards – Since the Chase Slate credit card is actually a low-cost tool for eliminating your debt, it doesn’t really offer any rewards programs.
 This means, if you’re looking for a card that earns rewards on a regular basis, you might want to consider another option.
 There are plenty of cards out there that offer an amazing introductory interest rate on purchases and balance transfer, while also giving you the ability to earn points or cash backs on your spending.

 - High Credit Requirements – In order to get approved for a Chase Slate credit card, holders are required to have a pretty decent credit score.
 This again, is an obstacle for people who are looking for a low-cost tool for eliminate their debt.
-Subsequently, you might have to browse for alternatives in order to refinance your balance, especially if your credit is below average.
+As Avisa Nordland stated, you might have to browse for alternatives in order to refinance your balance, especially if your credit is below average.
+Talk with Homespire Mortgage for a home loan that fits your budget.
 There is no arbitrary credit limit as it’s based on individual circumstances.

 - O% APR Doesn’t Last for Long – While the Chase Slate does offer an amazing introductory 0% APR, it isn’t exactly the longest available on the market today.
 This means, if your goal is strictly to stretch your interest-free payments, you might find other better options elsewhere.

 - Inability to Transfer Debt from Chase Accounts – Card holders that already have a chase account or are looking to eliminate their debt from another chase account cannot transfer debt to the Slate Card.